School Life FAQ's

 Pupil Premium (previously known as Free School Meals) are available to families in receipt of benefits, but not working tax credit, with an income of less than £16,190 pa.
 To apply, or find out if you are eligible please contact the Pupil Premium Team on 0300 300 8356.

 We encourage any eligible family to apply even if your child is in year 2 or below or you decide not to take up the meal.
 The school receives extra funding for pupils in receipt of Pupil Premium.
-This funding is used by the school towards funding TA support and the Family Support Worker.
+This funding is used by the school towards funding TA support in the classrooms and the Family Support Worker.

 What do I do if my child is ill?